 The faucet is the Moen StO Motion sense touchless faucet.
 I love the clean look.

 Our appliances are all Kitchen Aid, we have been happy with them.
 Not thrilled happy, but happy enough that we would buy them again.
 The refrigerator is not counter depth because there is space behind it for it to sit farther back.

 The hardware is Amerock’s Westerly pull in a satin nickel.

 Undermount lighting- all I am going to say on this is do it.
 We put puck lights in the top cabinets with glass fronts.

-I wrote about our kitchen desk nook here.
-Trends seem to be going away from kitchen desks, but for us this is the most used space in our house by every family member!
-Sometimes I swing in this woven chair from the dining room, you know I love the coastal vibe.
-I don’t trust my kids too long around it though. 😉
+I wrote about our kitchen desk nook here!
+Trends seem to be going away from kitchen desks, but for us this is Mom’s most used space in our house!
+Sometimes I swing in this woven chair from the dining room, you know I love the coastal vibe. 😉

 What I Would Do Differently:

 The privilege of getting to design my kitchen to my liking is an not lost on me.
 That being said, when people are looking for advice they ask what I would do differently.
 So I am not complaining, but rather something to note if you are in the process of renovating/building.